Feuerlabs/exosense_specs/doc/exodm.md

     }

-**List all users with access to the specified account<br>**This command will list all users who have been given access to the given account through [exodm:add-account-users] commands.<br><br>This command allows for chunks of the result set to be returned to facilitate a sequential retrieval of user names.
+**List all users with access to the specified account<br>**This command will list all users who have been given access to the given account through [exodm:add-user-to-account] commands.<br><br>This command allows for chunks of the result set to be returned to facilitate a sequential retrieval of user names.

 #### descriptions
 <dl><dt>account</dt>